Things unlearned

 Sometimes the mountain isn't actually as big as it looks.
 And the nice thing about shoveling shit is that you get a lot faster with practice.

-The new thing
+The new thing is better

 As a corollary to searching for the easy way, I've always been prone to spending far too much time on new or niche ideas.
 It's usually programming languages that get me, but I see other people do the same with frameworks, methodologies or architectures too.
 If you're really attracted to novelty you can spend all your time jumping between new things and never actually engage with the mainstream.